oracle/rwloadsim/doc/COMPLEXAMPLE.md

 To run the demonstration, you should initially create the rwloadsim repository as described previously.
-Next, create the rwldemo user using the demouser.sql script (after potential modification for your environment), and load the tables into the new schema using demotables.sql.
+Next, create the rwldemo user using the demouser.sql script (after providing a proper password and potentially modifying tablespace name), and load the tables into the new schema using demotables.sql.
-You are now ready to add some data, and you can e.g. add 3000 orders by executing (you will need to modify demouser.rwl if you e.g. need a connect string):
+You are now ready to add some data, and you can e.g. add 3000 orders by executing (you will need to modify demouser.rwl with password, and possibly connect string):
 ```
 rwloadsim demouser.rwl insertdemo.rwl massinsert.rwl